PhilippRamjoue/MS_Azure_ML_Operationalizing_Machine_Learning/README.md

 __AutoML step generation__

-To run an AutoML process within the pipeline, an [AutoMLStep](https://docs.microsoft.com/en-us/python/api/azureml-train-automl-runtime/azureml.train.automl.runtime.automlstep?view=azure-ml-py) has be provided.
+To run an AutoML process within the pipeline, an [AutoMLStep](https://docs.microsoft.com/en-us/python/api/azureml-train-automl-runtime/azureml.train.automl.runtime.automlstep?view=azure-ml-py) has been provided.
 This code is only an extract, other needed pre-steps are in the notebook.

 ```
 automl_step = AutoMLStep(